eic/EICrecon/README.md

 ([is C++20 standard](https://en.cppreference.com/w/cpp/utility/format)) and is very performant (in many cases [is faster than printf and std streams](https://github.com/fmtlib/fmt#speed-tests))

-Here is the best practices of using logging for EICRecon.

 ### Basic usage

-EICRecon has a log service - that centralizes default logger configuration and helps spawn named loggers.
+EICRecon has a log service that centralizes default logger configuration and helps spawn named loggers.
-Each unit (a plugin, factory, class - whatever needs it) can spawn its own named logger and use it:
+Each unit - a plugin, factory, class, etc. can spawn its own named logger and use it:

 [FULL WORKING EXAMPLE](https://github.com/eic/EICrecon/blob/main/src/examples/log_example/log_example.cc)